 4. The best evidence publicly available – at the time

-Almost all data, the whole world over, is something of an approximation.
-Across Africa also the quality of data varies, not just from country to country but from subject to subject and also over time.
-To rate claims we rely on the best evidence publicly available at the time that we research and publish the report.
+Almost all data, the whole world over, is something of an estimate.
+Across Africa the quality of data varies, not just from country to country but from subject to subject.
+To rate claims we rely on the best evidence publicly available at the time the claim was made.
 This ranges from clearly sourced data and statistics to on-the-record interviews.
 We do not use off-the-record briefings or evidence unavailable to the public.

 5. Mistakes and updating when new or better evidence appears

 We work hard to make our research findings accurate, according to the best evidence available at the time.
 When there is something we miss, or we make a mistake, or new or better evidence appears about the facts at the time, let us know and we will review the report.
-If the report needs a correction or update we will do that.
+If the report needs a correction or update we will do that and direct readers to the change.

-For more on how we work, see this page which sets out a statement of our principles.
+For more on how we work, see our statement of principles.